srt54558/soundblaster-on-linux/README.md

 # Guide: Sound Blaster Passthrough via VFIO on Debian

+## ⚠️ Disclaimer:
+>The steps described in this guide reflect what worked for me on my specific hardware and software setup.
+Your experience may vary depending on your system configuration.
+>I am not responsible for any damage, data loss, or malfunction resulting from following this guide.
+Proceed at your own risk.
+Make sure to back up important data before making any system changes.

 This guide provides a comprehensive walkthrough for passing through a Creative Labs Sound Blaster audio card to a Windows virtual machine on a Debian 12 host.
 This is necessary because native Linux drivers are often unavailable for these cards.
 The process involves overcoming IOMMU grouping issues by replacing the kernel and setting up network-based audio routing for a complete solution.

 -----